 A typical 15-minute steam shower consumes just two gallons of water but offers the comforting heat, rest and a natural way to soothe nasal passages and airways.
-For an enhanced therapeutic experience, try the built-in AromaTherapy or ChromaTherapy packages with your steam shower which offer soothing or energizing scents and colors while you steam.
+For an enhanced therapeutic experience, homeowners can try the built-in AromaTherapy or ChromaTherapy packages with their steam shower, which offer soothing or energizing scents and colors while steaming.
 And since it’s more efficient than a bath, the ritual can be easily incorporated into daily morning and evening routines.

 3. Update your toilet.

 A typical older toilet flushes gallons of water per flush.
-Without sacrificing function, modern toilets may use considerably less water with low-flow and dual flush systems, which give you the choice of using more or less water, depending on the waste you’re disposing.
+Without sacrificing function, modern toilets may use considerably less water with low-flow and dual flush systems, which give homeowners the choice of using more or less water, depending on the waste being disposed.
 Some of these toilet choices include vacuum technology, which reduces water usage even more due to the force of the flush.

-Additionally, bidets or electric bidet add-ons can help reduce your use of toilet paper, a product that requires the use of trees and many gallons of water to make.
-Bidets offer gentle cleansing each time you use the toilet and some even have a dryer to complete the process.
+Additionally, bidets or electric bidet add-ons can help reduce use of toilet paper, a product that requires the use of trees and many gallons of water to make.
+Bidets offer gentle cleansing each time the toilet is used and some even have a dryer to complete the process.